People have many reasons for not being fully vaccinated. Here’s a look at some of the most common.

 4. "I've already had COVID, so I'm protected."

-To be sure, having had COVID does offer some protection for a time.
+To be sure, having had COVID does offer some protection.
 And that’s great news.

 The trouble with “natural immunity” – the kind you get from having the virus – is that everyone is different, said Dr. David Priest, Novant Health senior vice president and chief safety, quality and epidemiology officer.